llms.txt explained: Step-by-step guide & practical example

 # [Your company or project name]

-> This is a summary of our website for AI models like Gemini or ChatGPT.
-It helps the AI to understand who we are and what we do.
+> This is a summary of my website for AI models like Gemini or ChatGPT.

-- Get in touch: [Link to the contact page]
+Get in touch: [Link to your contact page]

-- [Title of your most important offer or blog article]
+[Title of your most important offer or blog post]

 - [Link to the corresponding page]